speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-2-network-intercepting/+page.md

 On many web and native apps you would have seen a message displayed if the app is deems that its taking too long to retrieve and display some information, e.g. 'Sorry, this is taking longer than expected'.
 Testing for this type of network latency is pretty hard in standard end-to-end automated tests, but not if we fake it using our interceptor!

-Firstly lets update our custom hook to handle a state if the data retrieval from the API is taking longer than 5 seconds:
+Firstly, update our custom hook to handle a state if the data retrieval from the API is taking longer than 5 seconds:

 ```tsx
 //src/app/hooks/useProducts.ts